How to Mount External Hard Drive on Mac – Step-by-Step

 If you’ve tried the above-mentioned methods and still were unable to mount the external hard drive to your Mac, there is one more option for you to try, which is formatting it.
 It’s a great option since it can fix your external drive and make it mountable again if the reason for the trouble is a corrupted filesystem.

-You can format an external hard drive either via Terminal or Disk Utility.
-We’ll explain the latter option since it’s easier and more suitable for all users.
+You can format an external hard drive either via Disk Utility or Terminal.

-Here’s how to format an external hard drive on your Mac:
+Here’s how to format an external hard drive on your Mac using Disk Utility:

 1. Launch Disk Utility on your Mac (go to Finder > Applications > Utilities and click Disk Utility to open it).